I messed up, big time.

 I’m sorry I messed that up once, but I never will again.

-Editor's note: This piece was originally published in 2014; and updated for 2017.
+Editor's note: This story was published in 2014.